oskar-anderson/Tempsens/README.md

 * Created favicon
 * Used new PHP 8.0 and below features (function parameter and return types, named arguments, constructor property promotion)

+Made with ❤️ by Karl Oskar Anderson

+### 1.1.0
+Notes:
+* Update UI - Sensor info (Alerts, Actions, Details) are organized into clickable `nav` element buttons
+* Change database table collation to binary.
+All field comparisons are now case sensitive.
+* Remove dependency from existing database:
+  * Update environment variable reading
+  * Change database initializer to work with CSV files
+* Refactor code, increase readability
+* Fix a bug causing alert packing to result in a null pointer exception

-by: Karl Oskar Anderson
+Made with ❤️ by Karl Oskar Anderson

 ## Production setup notes
 Configure sensor's registered SOAP API path to `site/SoapMethods.php`

 Merge current document in _documents folder with the latest production documentation

-## Todo
+## Todo ⬜️/✅

 Todo notes:
-* Test SensorReading sql performance in non localhost environment.
+- ⬜️ Test `sensorreading` SQL performance in non localhost environment.
 I had a weird situation where selecting 1 more field (dateAdded) significantly slows down query even if the field is always empty/null.
+Use `sensorreadingtmp` as a duplicate table of `sensorreading`.